Ramadan

 Muslim lantern lit during Ramadan

 During Ramadan, a Muslim family will typically wake before dawn to eat a modest breakfast prior to performing a morning prayer.
 They may or may not go back to bed before beginning their day.
-During daylight hours, they abstain from eating and drinking (even water).
+During daylight hours, they don't eat or drink (even water).
+Fasting helps Ramadan observers to feel closer to God, learn self control, and understand what it's like for people who don't have enough food.

 The fast is broken at the end of the day with sunset prayers and a meal called an iftar.
 It is customary to visit family and friends during or following the iftar.
 Families often return home late in the evening, depending on the time the sun sets and prayers are completed.